gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <p>SecretBindingName is the name of the a SecretBinding that has a reference to the provider secret.
-The credentials inside the provider secret will be used to create the shoot in the respective account.</p>
+The credentials inside the provider secret will be used to create the shoot in the respective account.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>